rlnorthcutt/component/modules/component_example/README.md

-**Component samples**
+**Component example**

-This module contains a number of sample components that may be useful for reference, or for a quick demo.
+This is an example module with components that may be useful for reference, testing, or for a quick demo.

+##Todo
+- Add uninstall hook to remove all instances of blocks.